21 Most Underrated American Tourist Spots That Aren’t Overcrowded (Yet)

 iStock

 Tucked away on Lake Superior’s shoreline, the Apostle Islands are a Midwestern secret most people don’t know about.
-These 21 islands are home to sea caves, historic lighthouses, and some of the clearest waters you’ll ever see in the continental U.S., according to Robert Lillegard from The New York Times.
-You can kayak through the famous caves when the water is calm or visit in winter to walk inside the frozen versions if the lake freezes thick enough.
+These 21 islands are home to sea caves, historic lighthouses, and some of the clearest waters you’ll ever see in the continental U.S. You can kayak through the famous caves when the water is calm or visit in winter to walk inside the frozen versions if the lake freezes thick enough.
 Either way, it’s a totally magical experience.

 Unlike the crowded beaches of Michigan’s lakeshore towns, the Apostle Islands still feel wild and untouched.
 Camping on one of the islands gives you that true wilderness vibe without straying too far from civilization.
 Plus, the stars over Lake Superior are some of the brightest in the country thanks to minimal light pollution.
 Don’t skip Bayfield, the charming gateway town where you’ll catch the ferry.